jachen36/git_exp/README.md

 - [ ] get a rebase error to see what happens.
 - [ ] show how to use git stash (how to save changes temporary)
 - [x] use git reset <file> when I don't want to add it anymore or git reset to unadd everything
-- [ ] Figure out how to update all remote branch.
-Do you need to checkout each branch like master to do a git fetch?
+- [x] Figure out how to update all remote branch.
+Do you need to checkout each branch like master to do a git fetch? (no remote branches meta data are auto download during fetch)

 ## Instructions